sophos/sophos-central-api-connector/README.md

 > #### **Important!**
 > We would recommend that the static entry is only used for testing purposes and the token is stored and accessed securely.
-> Please reference the authnetication section under advanced usage to use the correct parameter
+> Please reference the authentication section under advanced usage to use the correct parameter

 Read the below documentation for more in depth commands and usage: